 As some of you know, I come from the southern hemisphere.
 Can you make a quick journey through your imagination and think how upside-down it all can seem to be when one suddenly arrives after a 12-hour plane flight and finds it is winter, not summer.
 Even the water in the toilet and tub drains in the opposite direction.
 A foreign culture both shocks and pleasantly surprises your previous way of seeing things?
-Well, would you agree that we all have some major changes to make in our thinking (our mental hemisphere), akin to relocating in the opposite hemisphere?
+Well, would you agree that we all have some major changes to make in our thinking (our mental hemispheres), akin to relocating in the opposite hemisphere?

-Two Poles of Our Mental Hemisphere
+Two Poles of Our Mental Hemispheres

 With that picture in mind, let’s begin by motivating ourselves to accept change where needed.
 How?
 By becoming positive thinkers rather than negative battering rams.
 Both motivate — revenge motivates and love motivates — but they are poles apart in what they offer us.